 On a typical survey flight the accelerations in an aircraft due to turbulence reach 0.1 G or 100,000 mGal, while the AIRGrav system is designed to measure gravity to better than 1 mGal.
 To obtain an accurate value of gravity in this noisy environment, the vertical accelerations of the aircraft movement must be separated from the gravity signal.
-A system of high resolution GPS receivers are used to measure the aircraft accelerations, and proprietary processing software has been designed to extract the high frequency vertical accelerations of the aircraft.
-SGL has also developed software to correct the recorded gravity data to derive Bouguer anomaly line data and grids.
+A system of high resolution GPS receivers are used to measure the aircraft accelerations, and proprietary SGL processing software has been designed to extract the high frequency vertical accelerations of the aircraft.
+SGL has developed proprietary GRAVGPS software, and terrain correction software, which are used to correct the recorded gravity data to derive Bouguer anomaly line data and grids.

-Tests have shown that anomalies of less than one mGal can be accurately resolved.
-Generally, a geological anomaly will resemble half a sine wave, thus using standard filters, the AIRGrav system will resolve anomalies recorded for approximately 1800 m at survey flying speed.
-When the used in a helicopter, the ground speed is significantly lower and a one mGal anomaly can be detected over one km.
+Tests have shown that anomalies of less than 0.5 mGal can be accurately resolved.
+The AIRGrav system will resolve anomalies recorded for one to two kms at survey flying speed.
+When the AIRGrav system is used in a helicopter, the ground speed is significantly lower and a half mGal anomaly can be detected over less than one km.